Get Your Legacy In Order This Year

-As the calendar flips from 2015 to 2016, it’s a great time to begin thinking about getting your legacy in order in the New Year.
+As the calendar flips from one year to the next, it’s a great time to begin thinking about getting your legacy in order in the new year.

 Notice that I said legacy and not estate planning.